InvaderZim85/MsSqlToolBelt/README.md

 <!-- /TOC -->

 ## General
 The program *MsSqlToolBelt* is a little helper tool which provides a search, a list of all custom table types of a MSSQL database and a C# class generator

 ## Usage

+❗ **NOTE**: The *Usage* part of the readme is not up to date.
+I'll try to update it in the next weeks.

 When you've started the program enter the name / path of the desired SQL server and hit *Connect*.
 After that you can selected the desired database.
 When you've selected the database hit *Select*.

 Now you can start your search, discover the available table types or generate a C# class.